FMCSA and DOT regulations

 Fines

 The FMCSA recently announced that it plans to fine trucking companies heavily per violation for failing to follow federal safety rules.
-This announcement came just days after FMCSA published a report showing that there were nearly 4,500 violations during 2018.
+This announcement came just days after FMCSA published a report showing that there were nearly 4,500 safety violations during 2018.
 These numbers show that compliance with federal motor carrier safety laws is important.
-However, the cost of noncompliance for commercial vehicle operators is significant.
+However, the cost of non-compliance for commercial vehicle operators is significant.

 OOS Costs